 The Small Stone Forest lies to the northeast of the Big Stone Forest.
 At the entrance of the Small Stone Forest, there is an artificial Lake called the Lotus Lake which is named after a huge rock in the lake, resembling a lotus in full blossom.
-The long corridors, delicate pavilions, stone tables and chairs nearby make the lake an ideal place to have some drinks and to relax.
+The long corridors, delicate pavilions, stone tables, and chairs nearby make the lake an ideal place to have some drinks and to relax.
 Meanwhile, the lovely fishes in the lake are very good companies for visitors, and fish-feeding here is full of fun.
 Among the solitary rocks around the lake, four of them are the most striking and amazing ones because they are exactly similar to the four heroes in a famous Chinese novel The Western Journey: the master Tangseng, the Monkey King, as well as another two disciples Shaseng and Bajie.

 The most attractive highlight in the Small Stone Forest is called Ashima which is a high rock standing on the lakeside of the Jade Bird Pond.
 Ashima is a well-known narrative poem in Yi culture.
-The heroine of the poem named Ashima was a pretty, kind-hearted and brave Sani girl who did not yield to the temptation and pressure of a crafty and brutal landlord.
+The heroine of the poem named Ashima was a pretty, kind-hearted, and brave Sani girl who did not yield to the temptation and pressure of a crafty and brutal landlord.
 Furthermore, she insisted on pursuing her freedom and true love for which she finally sacrificed her life.
-Her story was so touching that Sani people regard Ashima as the indication of bravery, passion and perseverance, and the name Ashima as well as her story were passed by Sani people from generation to generation.
-The story of Ashima was made into a movie in 1960’s and put on screen at the end of 1970’s, which made Sani customs and Stone Forest very popular all around China.
+Her story was so touching that Sani people regard Ashima as the indication of bravery, passion, and perseverance, and the name Ashima, as well as her story, were passed by Sani people from generation to generation.
+The story of Ashima was made into a movie in the 1960’s and put on screen at the end of the 1970’s, which made Sani customs and Stone Forest very popular all around China.
 Coincidentally, the outline of this rock is really like Ashima in profile: She is standing quietly, looking at the distance with a flower basket on her back.
 It seems that she is waiting for her beloved.
 Therefore, the rock is regarded as the incarnation of the heroine in the poem Ashima.
 At present, the rock Ashima has been officially identified as the emblem of tourism in Yunnan.

-At the exit of Small Stone Forest, there is a performance plaza where the traditional singing and dancing of Sani people are shown everyday.
+At the exit of Small Stone Forest, there is a performance plaza where the traditional singing and dancing of Sani people are shown every day.
 Sani people’s singing and dancing are passionate and energetic, especially in their celebrations for traditional festivals.
-One of the most important festivals of Sani People is the Torch Festival which falls on the 24th of the sixth month in the lunar calendar (often in May in the modern calendar).
+One of the most important festivals of the Sani People is the Torch Festival which falls on the 24th of the sixth month in the lunar calendar (often in May in the modern calendar).
 On that day, Sani people conduct the traditional performance by raising torches in hand, singing and dancing around bonfires.
-In fact, the origin of Torch Festival is closely related to the traditional farming work of Sani people in ancient times.
-In order to protect crops from insects, people had a special way in farmland by using rosin and torches.
+In fact, the origin of the Torch Festival is closely related to the traditional farming work of Sani people in ancient times.
+In order to protect crops from insects, people had a special way of farmland by using rosin and torches.
 Therefore, torch became an important instrument for their farm work.